Table of contents

 Remove the suspicious apps immediately

 Suspicious apps may be installed on your device by hackers, who use them to carry out attacks.
-Removing these apps could help to reduce damages and stop the threat.
-Be sure to delete the app you don't recognize completely, and not just disable them.
+Removing these apps could help to reduce damage and stop the threat.
+Be sure to delete the app you don't recognize completely, and not just disable it.

 Inform your friends and contacts